 Movies Are Broken

 I’ve said in the past that movies aren’t broken, but that’s not entirely true.
 Movies don’t need any technical fixing, but they are a bit broken.
-Schilowitz may be right that “if cinema stands still, it will lose,” but what cinema is losing to in my household is not roller-coaster experiences in a theater, it’s TV shows with complex, captivating characters, adult content and themes, and zero risk of not having a good time.
+Schilowitz may be right that “if cinema stands still, it will lose,” but what cinema is losing to in my household is not roller-coaster experiences in a theater, it’s TV.
+Specifically, premium cable and streaming TV series with complex, captivating characters, adult content and themes, and zero risk of not providing a good time.
 I’ve still yet to convince my wife to watch a few of last year’s well-reviewed three-hour movies with me, but we’ll happily plow through three episodes of House of Cards in a night.

 We watch it on a big, rectangular screen.
 We’re captivated by it.
 Immersed.
 And never once do we turn to each other and ask, “I wonder what’s just outside the frame?”